 Also, if you did copy your personal files in storage to your computer, you can now copy them back to your newly, rooted New Nexus 7.

 If this has helped you, don’t forget to subscribe to our e-mail newsletter (sign-up at top of this page) to receive bi-weekly ROM of the week and more cool tips!Need Help?
-Follow/add me on Google+, Facebook, or Twitter!
+Best way to contact me is on Twitter!

 You will need a rooted Nexus 7 to install all ROM/kernels.

 First time to rooting and custom ROMs?
 Please see our Nexus 7 Root FAQ FIRST!